ramellose/anuran/README.md

 The set sizes are calculated for the difference set and the intersection set by default.
 You can also choose to calculate the set sizes for all possible intersections of a number of the networks, i.e. each edge that was present on 2 out of 5 networks.
 If you flag the sign option, signs of edge weights are taken into account.
+For this, the input networks need to have weight as an edge property.
 The set difference can then have edges that have a unique edge sign in one network but a different edge sign in all others.
 In contrast, the set intersection will only include edges that have the same sign across the networks.